BlakeRedwolf/ReduxSimpleStarter/README.md

 ![reduxblogsuccessrequestwithid](https://user-images.githubusercontent.com/22486834/30468260-00355954-999f-11e7-8a0a-2ff6244e1181.JPG)

 But what happens now?
 For a better user experience, we would probably want the user to automatically be navigated to there new post after it has been successfully posted.
 This feature is known as 'Programmatic Navigation'.
-To accomplish this, we need to specify a route in our application navigate to and we know that we want to navigate to this route after our request has been successfully posted.
+To accomplish this, we need to specify a route in our application to navigate to and we know that we only want to navigate to this route after our request has been successfully posted.

 Lets start by adding a history.push() and we will specify our root route that shows all our applications posts.